5 Self-Portraits by Women Artists That You Probably Haven’t Seen (And You Should)

 4. Helene Schjerfbeck

-Helene Schjerfbeck (1862–1946) has created over forty self-portraits throughout her life.
+Helene Schjerfbeck (1862–1946) created over 40 self-portraits throughout her life.
 The older she became, the more isolated she was.
-For lack of models, she painted herself.
+For lack of models she painted herself.
 Her later portraits reveal her own physical deterioration with shocking honesty.

 5. Amanda Sidvall